Adobe Photoshop has many controls and features that let you work on individual layers in your images.

-	Combine Layers in Photoshop CS5
+How to Combine Layers in Photoshop CS5 (Guide with Pictures)

 The first thing to understand when you merge layers in Photoshop CS5 is that it cannot be undone, and your merged layers will take on the properties of an image.

 Once you understand this potential downfall, then you are ready to correctly sort your layers for a merge.

-Open the Photoshop image containing the layers that you wish to merge.
+Step 1: Open the Photoshop image containing the layers that you wish to merge.
 If, for some reason, you have hidden the Layers panel, press the F7 key on your keyboard to show it.

-For example, if I want to merge layer 4 and layer 1 in the image below, then I need to position them so that layer 4 is directly above layer 1, or layer 1 is directly above layer 4.
-The command that you are going to use is actually called Merge down, and the wording can help you to visualize what you need to do.
+For example, if I want to merge layer 4 and layer 1 in the image below, then I need to position them so that layer 4 is directly above layer 1 or layer 1 is directly above layer 4.
+(If your image has a lot of layers, then you may want to rename them so they are easier to identify.)

 You can confirm that the correct layer is selected because it will be highlighted in blue in the Layers panel.

-Click the Layer tab at the top of the window, then click the Merge down option at the bottom of the menu.
+Step 4: Click the Layer tab at the top of the window, then click the Merge down option at the bottom of the menu.

 How to Merge All of Your Layers in Photoshop CS5 at Once

 If you elect to use this option, then it does not matter what order your stuff is in on the Layers menu, as Photoshop is just going to turn everything on your screen into one layer.

 Click the Layer tab at the top of the window, then click the Merge visible option at the bottom of the menu.

-In both cases you can use Ctrl + Z to undo a merge if you do not like the effect that it had on your image, or if you change your mind.
+In both cases, you can use Ctrl + Z to undo a merge if you do not like the effect that it had on your image or if you change your mind.